 Uganda has achieved significant progress in its development in recent years.
 Such include but are not limited to: high economic growth, a substantial reduction in poverty, longer life expectancy, higher per capita income, greater access to primary school education, safe access and use of water, and increased access to justice.

-IMPROVING WATER SUPPLY AND THE JUDICIARY
+IMPROVING WATER SUPPLY AND ACCESS TO JUSTICE

-NATIONAL DEVELOPMENT PLAN
+NATIONAL DEVELOPMENT PLANS

 Uganda has been a priority country of Austrian Development Cooperation since 1992.